 Hiding from the world became my operative state of being.
 Fast forward to 8 years later.
 I was attending a local festival in my city where someone while giving a talk asked me to consider this- What if 99.9% of your thoughts, feelings and emotions don’t actually belong to you?
 And if you could just ask for every thought feeling and emotion that pops for the next 3 days – Who does this belong to?
 And return it to sender, what might that create? - I thought well that’s crazy who else would it possibly belong to?
-But honestly at that point I was willing to try anything.
+But honestly at that point I was willing to try anything and inherently something about what he said rang true.
 I had nothing to lose.
 And for the next 3 days I did exactly that.

 1. We are far more aware than we give ourselves credit for.
 In those 3 days never once was anything mine except for once!!
-(When the heaviness was from eating too much food)
+(The heaviness in my stomach from eating too much food)

-3. Where has this been all my life?
-I mean I could’ve completely avoided that constant struggle and overwhelm with mind chatter all these years?
+4. Where has this been all my life?
+Are you telling me I could’ve completely avoided that constant struggle, overwhelm and mind chatter all these years?

-6. Now that I have the tools, I no longer have to be at the effect of things.
-I can navigate this reality with an openness and confidence in contrast to the hiding and crumbling I was doing.
+7. I no longer have to be at the effect of things.
+I can navigate this reality with openness and confidence in contrast to the hiding and crumbling I was doing.

-7. Now that I didn’t see me as a someone who had to constantly be protected, as a victim or didn’t constantly assume that the world is out to get me (and even if it is, I knew I could deal with it) I could actually go beyond my own needs and look at how I could be a contribution to the people around me.
+8. Now that I didn’t see myself as a someone who had to constantly be protected from he world I could actually go beyond my own needs and look at how I could be a contribution to the people around me.

-Ps: If you’d like more clarity on this tool, here’s a video
+Ps: If you’d like more clarity on this tool and how to apply it, here’s a video